Manzanit0/londibot/README.md

 ## And technically, how is it structured?

-Since Londibot has been the application through which I have gottent aquainted with Elixir (it started as Clojure, but ((((¯\_(ツ)_/¯))))), it has suffered many major changes.
-Currently Londibot is structured in two major sections – core and web.
+Since Londibot has been the application through which I have gotten aquainted with Elixir (it started as Clojure, but ((((¯\_(ツ)_/¯))))), it has suffered many major changes.
+Currently Londibot is structured in different blocks.

-Londibot core contains a set of modules which:
+- **TFL**, takes care of connecting via HTTP with the TFL API and adding the logic of which statuses are good, bad, etc.
-- Connect with TFL API via HTTP
+- **Subscriptions**, is in charge of handling user subscriptions to lines.
+It saves and queries them.
-- CRUDs subscriptions to transport lines
+- **Notifications** is one of the bigger blocks.
+It contains the different wrappers for the Slack/Telegram messaging APIs as well as a worker which polls TFL and discerns when to send a message or not.
-- Notifies users via the specified channel (Telegram/Slack) upon status changes
+- **Commands** contains the logic to be executed for each command sent to the bot.

-While Londibot web simply contains a web handler which parses and dispatches incoming requests from the set up webhooks.
+- **Web** is basically the handlers of the webhooks for the Slack and Telegram APIs.

 ## Using Londibot